Acute Aquatic Toxicity

 As a member of the International Council on Animal Protection in OECD Programs (ICAPO), the Science Consortium is co-leading an OECD project together with Austria (project no 2.54 on the OECD Work Plan for the Test Guidelines Programme), to replace, reduce, and refine the use of adult fish in acute fish toxicity testing by developing a GD with integrated approaches to testing and assessment (IATA) for acute fish toxicity.
 The IATAs under development include a broad range of information, such as the physicochemical properties of the test chemical and data generated using QSARs, in vitro methods such as the RTgill-W1 cytotoxicity test, and/or the fish embryo acute toxicity test.
 The IATAs aim to estimate whether algae, aquatic invertebrates, or fish are the most sensitive species as surrogates for all aquatic organisms according to the EU Regulation 1272/2008 on classification, labelling and packaging.
 It has been shown that the application of environmental extrapolation models combined with data from alternative methods, including mechanistic indicators of toxicity, may provide at least the same level of environmental protection as the acute fish toxicity test.
 A presentation on the development of IATAs was given at the World Congress in 2021 and a poster on a draft IATA was presented at the SETAC Europe meeting in 2019.

-Another activity in the area of reducing fish testing is a retrospective analysis of acute fish toxicity tests being conducted by the US EPA Office of Pesticide Programs to investigate the relative sensitivity among species to help determine whether there is a basis for reducing the number of species used in acute fish toxicity testing.
+Another activity in the area of reducing fish testing is a retrospective analysis of acute fish toxicity tests which has been conducted by the US EPA Office of Pesticide Programs to investigate the relative sensitivity among species to help determine whether there is a basis for reducing the number of species used in acute fish toxicity testing.
 A recording of a presentation about this subject is available in the Science Consortium and EPA webinar series on the use of new approach methodologies (NAMs) in risk assessment.

 Click here to return to the main Aquatic Toxicity page.